ghailanr/Networks_Project_MLDM/README.md

 On the data management part, nothing testable has been done yet.
 The models are still at their beginning and the protocols to exchange datas haven't been done as of now.

+I've seen multiple example of source code to understand what everything does.
+However I actually never used it directly and wrote everything by myself.

 **Part II - How to build**

 To launch and experiment, you need to first run the Repository and then run the Reader.
 To simulate multiple Readers,